-- Use queries in Google such as “Write for us” or “Guest guidelines”.
-This will provide you with sites which most often are great guest post opportunities.
+- Use queries in Google such as “Write for us” or “Guest guidelines.”
+This will provide you with sites that most often are excellent guest post opportunities.

-- Always prepare several ideas in advance and present them in initial mail.
+- Always prepare several ideas in advance and present them in an initial mail.

 - Follow guest post guidelines up closely and try to make the article better and longer than the required minimum.

 - Guest posting is a technique for building online relationships.
-Even though getting a link is great the fact that you can get close to a person is MUCH better.
+Even though getting a link is excellent, the fact that you can get close to a person is MUCH better.

 Turning mentions into links